renedq/ruby-server/README.md

 A typical url will be made up by [protocol:] // [hostname] [:port] [abs_path] [ "?" query]

+The protocol will usually be `http:` (HyperText Transfer Protocol), or `https:` (HyperText Transfer Protocol Secure).
+Usually, HTTP uses port 80 to send and receive packets over the web, while HTTPS uses port 443.
+Both HTTP and HTTPS use the TCP (Transmission Control Protocol).

+Some differences between HTTP and HTTPS include:
+* URL in address bar.
+* HTTP is unsecured while HTTPS is secured.
+* HTTP opeates at application layer and HTTPS operates at the transport layer.
+For more information, take a look at the [OSI Model](https://www.tutorialspoint.com/ipv4/ipv4_osi_model.htm).
+* You need a signed SSL certificate for HTTPS.
+* HTTP doesn't require domain validation, where as HTTPS requires it.
+* There is no encryption with HTTP, and HTTPS encrypts the data before sending.

 # HTTP GET

 To do an HTTP GET, you can just run `curl URL`.